wongluyee/promgr/README.md

 With proMGR, managing teams become easy.
 Summarized data for team performance is available on the dashboard, allowing managers to plan activities and monitor performance efficiently.

+The development process first started with brainstorming user needs, followed by protoyping UI design and user journeys in Figma, then breaking down tasks and listing them in Trello.
+Our team also ensured minimal bugs by reviewing code before pushing to Github.

 <ins>Dashboard Page</ins>
 ![screenshot](https://github.com/joshnsw/joshportfolio/blob/master/assets/promgrdashboard.png)